How would you tell Metro riders about upcoming service changes?Return to Blog

 If you have a smart phone with a transit planning app or regularly use Google Transit, changes to Metro service may not pose much difficulty, but many of our customers do not have regular access to the internet or do not use it as a trip planning tool.
 When more people have access to service change information, it increases the likelihood they can adjust their routines and avoid missed connections.

 Getting the word out to customers can be a challenge for public transit agencies.
 We have our spaces in buses for schedules and rider alerts in buses, word of mouth from bus operators, and automated alerts at MetroLink stations.
 We also have online communication means through the website, blog, Facebook, Twitter and e-newsletter.
-Hopefully, local media will also pick up on the story and remind readers of the upcoming changes.
+Hopefully, local media also pick up on the story and remind readers of upcoming changes.
 With a diverse group of people using transit, you need multiple methods of communication.

 What do you think are some creative and effective ways to reach customers?
 How would you let riders know about service changes?
 Where would you post information?
 Where do you go to find out about schedule changes?
 Who are some effective community partners that could help us push information out?

 Creative suggestions are highly welcome.
 Hopefully we can use your input to let as many people as possible know about changes to Metro service.